 Following the dispersal of Homo Sapiens from Africa, the evidence is that Homo Sapiens and Homo Neanderthalensis interbred.
 In present-day non-African population groups, a 1-4% contribution of Neanderthal genes has been identified.
 (Update: In Jul 2013, a new estimate of the Neanderthal contribution puts it at: "3.4 - 7.9" percent.)
 In the present-day African population, there's an estimated, statistically significant non-zero percent of Neanderthal genes, indicating small, episodic flows of Neanderthals (or back-flows of hybridized humans) from Western Asia into Africa.
 (There has never been a convincing Neanderthal site unearthed in Africa.)

 For decades, tantalizing clues pointing towards assimilation have been advanced, yet nothing compelling came about to cinch the case - until relatively recently.
 Some calculations ran that it would have taken only one absorption of a Neanderthal individual every other generation into the Homo Sapien population (over a period of about 10Kyr) for Neanderthal genes to become detectable in current human populations.

 On the face of it and from the outset (1985), the OoA hypothesis was highly susceptible to refutation.
 It's a greedy explainer.
-Plus, it's constructed on top of a universal negation.
-Under it, NO present-living human can trace any of his ancestry to a population other than the one which radiated from Africa 100-65Kyr ago.
+Plus, the OoA is constructed on top of a universal negation.
+Under it, no present-living human can trace any of his ancestry to a population other than the one - which radiated from Africa 100-65Kyr ago.
 Any detectable amount of interbreeding between humans and Neanderthals blows this universal negation to shreds.
 The analysis of the Vindija bones blew it up.
 Simply put, OoA cannot countenance evidence of assimilation, surviving intact.

 "From now on, we are all multiregionalists trying to explain the out-of-Africa pattern."